Virtu's IPO set to land, a year after postponement

-NEW YORK Shares of Virtu Financial Inc, an electronic market maker that postponed its IPO a year ago amid the furor over Michael Lewis' book "Flash Boys," are slated to begin trading on Thursday in a possible sign that public angst over "high-frequency" trading is waning.
+NEW YORK, April 15 Shares of Virtu Financial Inc , an electronic market maker that postponed its IPO a year ago amid the furor over Michael Lewis' book "Flash Boys," are slated to begin trading on Thursday in a possible sign that public angst over "high-frequency" trading is waning.

 Virtu, whose stock will trade under the symbol "VIRT" and list on Nasdaq, is offering 16.5 million class A shares that are expected to price at $17 to $19 a share, and value the company at $2.6 billion.
 Virtu will raise up to $314 million.